rust-windowing/softbuffer/README.md

 Softbuffer supports many platforms, some to a higher degree than others.
 This is codified with a "tier" system.
 Tier 1 platforms can be thought of as "tested and guaranteed to work", tier 2 as "will likely work", and tier 3 as "builds in CI".

-When submitting pull requests that change multiple platforms, you're expected to have tested it on all tier 1 platforms.

 The current status is as follows (based on the list of platforms exposed by [`raw-window-handle`](https://crates.io/crates/raw-window-handle)):

 |  Platform          | Tier | Available |